Skip to content

 Instructions

-• Heat oven to 400ºF and center two racks.
-Mix together the breadcrumbs, olive oil, lemon zest, parsley, dill and salt.
+• Mix together 1 cup breadcrumbs, 1-2 Tablespoons olive oil, 2 teaspoons lemon zest, 1/2 cup parsley, 1 Tablespoon dill and 1 teaspoon salt.
 Line a baking sheet with parchment and place fish on the baking sheet.
-Sprinkle the breadcrumb mixture on top of the fish, then drizzle with lemon juice and season with extra salt.
+Sprinkle the breadcrumb mixture on top of the fish, then drizzle with 2-3 Tablespoons lemon juice and season with extra salt.

-• Add the fish to the lower rack in the oven.
+• Bake.
+Add the fish to the lower rack in the oven.
 Cook about 15 minutes total.
 Remove from oven and heat broiler.

 • Place fish under broiler about 1 minute until breadcrumbs are browned and crisp.
 Serve with extra lemon wedges and tartar sauce on the side if preferred.